Sexual Misconduct Policy

 - Gather and disseminate information pertinent to the hearing

 - Be responsible for all communication with the Hearing Board, the Case Investigators, the Complainant, and the Respondent, and the Procedural Advisors and witnesses

 The Chair may participate fully in the Hearing Board’s deliberation.

 Members of the Sexual Misconduct Case Investigators and Hearing Board Commission who may be involved in the allegations of the complaint or who otherwise have a conflict of interest are to recuse themselves from the investigation/hearing process.
 When members are recused or otherwise unavailable to participate in the investigation and/or hearing process, the Board Chair will designate appropriate substitutes to serve for the duration of the pending case.

-All members of the Board, the Case Investigators, Complainant, Respondent, witnesses, and all other investigators are bound by confidentiality; they may not disclose any aspect of the investigatory or hearing process, or any documents or information related to it, unless to the Procedural Coordinator or the Dean of Students, or as required by law.
+All members of the Board, the Case Investigators, Complainant, Respondent, assigned Procedural Advisors or advisors-of-choice, witnesses, and all other participants in the conduct process are bound by confidentiality; they may not disclose any aspect of the investigatory or hearing process, or any documents or information related to it, unless to the Procedural Coordinator or the Dean of Students, or as required by law.